 Two heart-aching losses, a handful of record-breaking albums, and the music industry’s streaming-fuelled rebound – 2016 had everything.
 It was also the year we were lucky enough to start working with AGINPRO.

-AGINPRO represents the rights of authors, composers, and publishers, and manages the distribution of royalties for the use of their music in Guatemala.
-They’ve since been using our tech to monitor public spaces and help get music royalties to the right artists in the right amounts.
+AGINPRO represents the rights of music producers, record labels, and performers and manages the distribution of royalties for the use of music in Guatemala.
+They’ve since been using our tech to monitor public spaces and help get neighbouring rights to artists in the right amounts.

 We caught up virtually face-to-face and they revealed their secret system to increase the value of our venue monitoring boxes and explained how they’re putting creators first following Guatemala’s music industry boom.
 We wanted to share it with you.